nkbinnovations/reusable-workflows/README.md

   - **packer_directory:** *(optional)*

-    Relative Packer folder path of the configuration folders in the user repository. `default('.')`
+    Relative Packer folder path of the configuration folders in the user repository. `default('packer')`

   - **packer_action:** *(optional)*